artemis-intelligence/jnlp-kubectl-slave/README.md

 jnlp-jubkectl-slave
 ---

-A Docker image based off `jenkins/jnlp-slave:alpine` with the latest `kubectl` installed.
+A Docker image based off `jenkins/jnlp-slave:alpine` with the latest `kubectl` and `kustomize` installed.